csi-covid19/csi-covid19.github.io/Today/3-30-today.md

 ## New academic guidance

-* [link](/CUNY/3-28-guidance-8) CUNY updated its [guidance](https://www.cuny.edu/coronavirus/guidance-on-academic-continuity-to-campuses/) the eight time.
+* [link](/CUNY/3-28-guidance-8) CUNY updated its [guidance](https://www.cuny.edu/coronavirus/guidance-on-academic-continuity-to-campuses/) the eighth time.
 This includes updates to several important areas: Grading Policies; Academic Calendar and Events; Shared Governance and Contractual Obligations; Distance Learning Platforms, Tools & Resources; Financial Aid and Other Types of Support.

 Of note: